 To learn more about the design and impacts of the global market, it will help to have insight into how economists measure world trade on a country-by-country basis, and how to compare a country’s exports to its imports.

-What Are Trade Deficits & Surpluses?
+Trade Deficits & Surpluses Defined

-- Trade Deficits – Trade deficits occur when a country imports more products than it exports.
+- Trade Deficits: Trade deficits occur when a country imports more products than it exports.
 For example, if the U.S. were to import $800 billion worth of goods and export only $200 billion worth of goods, there would be a $600 billion trade deficit.

-- Trade Surplus – Trade surpluses occur when a country exports more products than it imports.
+- Trade Surplus: Trade surpluses occur when a country exports more products than it imports.
 For example, if China were to export $1 trillion worth of goods and import only $200 billion worth of goods, it would have an $800 billion trade surplus.

 Trade surpluses can be extremely important to watch in countries that rely on exports to drive economic growth, too.
-For example, oil exporting countries may rely on trade surpluses in order to fund public programs or sovereign wealth funds.
-Decreases in oil prices could lead to narrower trade surpluses and greater difficulties with public finances.
-And in some cases, these scenarios could lead to higher political risk in the affected regions.
+For example, countries that export oil may rely on trade surpluses to fund public programs or sovereign wealth funds.
+If oil prices go down, these countries end up with more narrow trade surpluses, and in turn, more hardship finding money for public welfare.

 The Bottom Line